Skip to main content

 Conceptual mapping of the agnostic optoelectronic interconnect pathway — R&D architecture in development, not fabricated hardware.

-HOST PROCESSORVCSEL ARRAYPRINTED WAVEGUIDE FABRICPIN PHOTODIODESHOST FABRIC
+HOST PROCESSORVCSEL ARRAYOPTICAL WAVEGUIDE FABRICPIN PHOTODIODESHOST FABRIC

 Conceptual R&D schematic — architecture in development.